srishti-negi/MaskifAI---1/README.md

 # MaskifAI

 ## Objective
-Use OpenCV and Flask to create a mask detection web app.
+Our project aims to create a mask detection web application which can be used by organizations to ensure that everybody who enters the workspace wears a mask.

 ## Description
 1. The web app will be installed in a system at the office entrance.